Comprehensive Zoning Update

 - These timeframes are approximate, check the Community Development Department website for any updated information

-- Executive Summary of the Zoning Ordinance Technical Review (4 pages)
+- Executive Summary of the Zoning Ordinance Technical Review (PDF)

 - Summary review of proposed changes based on public input.

-- Full Zoning Ordinance Technical Review Memo (50 pages)
+- Full Zoning Ordinance Technical Review Memo (PDF)

 - Click here to find your current zoning